Thomas E. Wilson, Ph.D.

 Professor of Physics and Physical Science

-Thomas E Wilson is a Professor of Physics and Physical Sciences at Marshall University.
-He conducts research in both pure and applied studies of coherent terahertz acoustic wave generation in silicon doping superlattices and associated phonon scattering in novel materials.
-The laser stimulus used to excite the hypersonic acoustic waves is a custom cavity-dumped optically-pumped molecular gas laser.
+Thomas Wilson conducts primarily experimental research in terahertz laser development, coherent terahertz acoustic wave generation in silicon doping superlattices and associated phonon scattering in novel materials.
+The terahertz laser that is used to excite the hypersonic acoustic waves is a custom cavity-dumped optically-pumped molecular gas laser of his design.
 Superconducting granular aluminum bolometers (fabricated at the West Virginia University White Hall Cleanroom) are used for phonon detection.
-While at Marshall, Wilson’s research has been funded (in chronological order) by NASA, the US Air Force of Scientific Research, the National Science Foundation, and the US Army Research Office.
+While at Marshall, Wilson’s research has been funded (in chronological order [recent first]) by NASA, the US Air Force of Scientific Research, the National Science Foundation, and the US Army Research Office.

 - 2001-2002: Research Fellow, Max Planck Institute au CNRS, Grenoble, France (sabbatical)

 - 1996-1999: Associate Professor of Physics, Marshall University

 - 1994-1996: Assistant Professor of Physics, Marshall University

 - 1992-1994: Senior Laser Scientist, UMass-Lowell Research Foundation